What is Crowdfunding?

 Beyond the obvious potential for returns, crowdfunding offers a range of side benefits to investors, such as:

-- Quality and security: By using a reputable platform like Crowdbase, investors can benefit from the extensive due diligence process that each business undergoes before being accepted onto the platform.
-As a result, this guarantees transparency of information and high standards of all investment opportunities found on the platform.
-In addition, this saves investors the time and effort required to crunch the numbers themselves to determine whether this would be a viable investment.
+• Quality and security: By using a reputable platform like Crowdbase, investors can benefit from the extensive due diligence process that each business undergoes before being accepted onto the platform.
+As a result, this guarantees transparency of information and high standards for all investment opportunities found on the platform.

 What’s in it for the entrepreneur?

-Although raising capital is the main goal of a crowdfunding campaign, it offers additional perks like:
+Although raising money is usually the main goal of a crowdfunding campaign, it also comes with additional benefits to complement your funding round.

-- Concept validation: A successful campaign is a perfect proof of concept and validation of a potential market for your product.
-Using the momentum of a successful campaign, the entrepreneur can raise additional funds from institutional investors.
+• Concept validation: A successful campaign is the perfect proof of concept and validation of a potential market for your product or service.
+Managing to hit your funding goal with a large number of investors goes to show that these people believed in you and your product/service.
+Using the momentum of a successful campaign, you can later raise additional funds from institutional investors.

-- Crowdsourcing of ideas: By presenting your business ideas in front of thousands of potential investors, customers, and community members, you can source suggestions and feedback from all kinds of different perspectives.
-Then, it is up to you to evaluate the information and update your plan accordingly.
+• Crowdsourcing of ideas: You can source suggestions from different perspectives by presenting your business to thousands of potential investors, customers, and community members.
+This can provide you with invaluable feedback and ways to improve.
+It is then up to you to evaluate the information sourced and update your plans accordingly.

-- We produce the Key Investor Information Document (KIID), used by investors to find all relevant campaign information.
+4. The Key Investment Information Sheet (KIIS) is produced, which is used by investors to find all relevant campaign information.

 Risks of Crowdfunding